-- communication and interaction, for example, Autism Spectrum Disorder (ASD), speech and language difficulties; - cognition and learning, for example, dyslexia, dyspraxia; - social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD) and anxiety related conditions; - sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy; - moderate/severe/profound and multiple learning difficulties.
+- communication and interaction, for example, Autism Spectrum Disorder (ASD), speech and language difficulties; - cognition and learning, for example, dyslexia, dyspraxia; - social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD) and anxiety-related conditions; - sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy;

 Carrington Junior School has an Additionally Resourced Provision (ARP) for up to 8 pupils with a diagnosis of ASD.
-We currently have 4 teaching assistants employed to support the ARP and 1 experienced HLTA.
+We currently have 6 teaching assistants employed to support the ARP and 1 experienced teacher.
 The number of allocated staff may change according to pupil requirements.
 They have all received either SCERTS training or have Level 2 accredited Autism training.
+The

-The Inclusion Manager who is a qualified Specialist Teacher for pupils with ASD oversees the provision provided for the named pupils in the ARP.
+Deputy Head, who has the National SENDCo award, oversees the provision provided for the named pupils in the ARP.
 Through this provision, Carrington Junior School provides:

 - additional staff trained to meet the needs of pupils with ASD; - an ARP base for pupils in the ARP to use when they register and access when they are not integrating into mainstream classes.
-In here, pupils have their own desk and dividing board, where their individual timetables are visible; - access to regular speech and language therapists, occupational therapist and other specialists to work with individual pupils; - extra resources that help pupils to integrate and work with increased independence; - additional activities to promote support in social aspects of development, such as life-skills programmes.
+In here, pupils have their own desk and dividing board, where their individual timetables are visible; - access to a calming area to help with self-regulation; - access to regular speech and language therapists, occupational therapist and other specialists to work with individual pupils and within groups; - extra resources that help pupils to integrate and work with increased independence; - additional activities to promote support in social aspects of development, such as life-skills.